FatemaNabila98/CSE499B_Section-07/dataset/chatbotnlu.md

 - give me information [Prof. Dr. Md.
 Abdul Mannan]
 - provide me the information of [Prof. Dr. Md.
 Abdul Mannan]
 - [Prof. Dr. Md.
 Abdul Mannan]

+- can I get the address  of  [Prof. Dr. Tahmina Begum]
+- what is the address of [Prof. Dr. Tahmina Begum]
+- give me information [Prof. Dr. Tahmina Begum]
+- provide me the information of [Prof. Dr. Tahmina Begum]
+- [Prof. Dr. Tahmina Begum

 - can I get the address  of  [Dr. Gopen Kumar Kundu]
 - what is the address of [Dr. Gopen Kumar Kundu]